 “That’s up to you and Zak, you need to select the furnishings you want in your room, the sheets, comforters, do you want a desk or not.
 We’ll take online shopping trips and send your selections to Canada in time for us to move in.
 Take your time, we have three months before we can ship anything anyway.”

 She and Elle will find us an SUV big enough for all of us and two monster dogs.
-While I doubt we’ll be need to take the dogs anyplace, if the kids take up skiing we need something to haul them and ski gear.
+While I doubt we’ll be need to take the dogs anyplace, if the kids take up skiing or boarding we need something to haul them and ski gear.

 It’s past tea, Zoe C makes cocktails for she and me, wine for the rest, we’re parked around the patio table, Akiko climbs into Elle’s lap and leans against her shoulder.
 Elle beams like a zillion watt halogen lamp, kisses the soft cheek and wraps her arms around the sprite.